yadavta/VideoNet/verification/README.md

 - `finished`: integer representing how many Prolific users have finished this action, that is how many Prolific completion codes have been given out for this action
 - `domain_name`: e.g., Football, Skateboarding, etc.
 - `subdomain`: optional action type (e.g., for Football this might be "Penalty" to indicate to Prolific user that the action is a penalty)
+- `definition`: action definition; provided to help Prolific users understand what this action entails

 `Assignments` table schema:
 - `id`: primary key (unique identifier)